 How to streamline your accounting

-At some point, or perhaps from the beginning, managing bookkeeping for an architectural firm might become challenging.
+At some point, managing bookkeeping for an architectural firm might become challenging.
 The following advice will assist you in solving the bookkeeping issues:

 - Create a standardized procedure for bookkeeping.
 It will ensure that your financial transactions are accurately recorded and categorized and help you keep track of your costs and cash flow statement.